Requirements to Transfer Your

 Step 1: Emissions test or VIN check needed for your vehicle.

 If vehicle is model year 2017 and older then vehicle needs to have an emissions test done.
 Vehicles that are exempt from emissions testing will require a vehicle identification number (VIN) verification.
 You can use your current registration to meet this requirement.

-Step 2: Gather your documents prior to visiting a DMV office.
+Step 2: Gather your documents prior to making an appointment at a DMV office.

 - Identification.
 If you are transferring your out-of-state driver’s license to Connecticut, you can do that when registering your vehicle.